edwardcallow/tesco-jargon/a.md

 Measure of whether a customer can buy a product.

 #### Availability measure
-*Previously known as Customer service level.*
 Depot-to-store service level, shown as a percentage.
+> Previously known as customer service level.

 #### Average weekly sales
 The average sales per week calculated over the last four weeks.